nurulazam-dev/create-react-app-with-vite/README.md

-Open the main root folder and manually create a "frontend or client" folder.
+Open the main root folde and manually create a "frontend or client" folder.
 Open he folder using the terminal or Git Bas. </b>

 Copy and paste the command to create the @Vite latest app with yarn.
 ```bash